-While health spending has increased dramatically around the world, access to affordable, quality services – without the risk of financial hardship – has lagged.
-At the same time, health systems are increasingly serving as buffers between vulnerable communities and crises, yet inadequate and ill-resourced national health systems lack the capacity to meet daily health needs, as well as anticipate, prepare for, and recover from health shocks down the line.
+While health spending has increased dramatically around the world, access to affordable, quality services—without the risk of financial hardship—has lagged.
+At the same time, though health systems increasingly serve as buffers between vulnerable communities and crises, inadequate and ill-resourced national health systems lack the capacity to meet daily health needs, let alone anticipate, prepare for, and recover from health shocks down the line.

 Advancing Universal Health Coverage

-THS is focused on universal health coverage (UHC) – providing access to all people the health services they need without causing financial hardship by reducing out-of-pocket expenses.
-More than 150 million individuals worldwide face catastrophic healthcare expenditures, and over 25 million families descend into poverty each year as a result.
+THS focused on universal health coverage (UHC)—providing all people with access to the health services they need without the risk of financial hardship often caused by reducing out-of-pocket expenses.
+More than 150 million individuals worldwide face catastrophic healthcare expenditures, and more than 25 million families descend into poverty each year as a result.

-Our UHC work is oriented toward four goals:
+Under THS, our UHC work was oriented toward four goals:

-- Elevating UHC as a primary health goal in the post-2015 development framework
+- Elevating UHC as a primary health goal in the Sustainable Development Goals

 - Empowering practitioners and policymakers at the country and regional levels to facilitate knowledge sharing and joint problem solving,